Tutorials 5 min read

-How to Import/Export Postman Collection Data
+How to Import/Export Collection Data in Postman

 In this article, we will discuss how to import/export Postman collections and explore alternative method to fix it, which offer more flexibility without any restrictions on the number of runs.

-Postman Collections
+What is a Postman Collections

-Postman collections allow you to organize and group related API requests together.
-You can create a new collection, give it a name and description, and save individual requests to that collection by clicking the "Save" button.
 Postman also lets you export all collections as a JSON file and data.
 The exported file contains all requests, folders, and metadata.
 You can share these collection files with teammates and import them into other Postman instances.
 This enables collaboration and reusability.

 Step 1.
 Open Postman and navigate to the Collections tab on the left-hand side.
 Click on the "Import" button located in the top-left corner of the screen.